svc333/overview/manageaccess.md

 Access management enables you to control which users see, create, use, and manage resources in your account.
 To grant access, you can assign roles that allow users levels of access for completing platform management tasks and accessing account resources.

-The way that you manage access in {{site.data.keyword.Bluemix_notm}} depends on the type of resource that you want to assign access to. {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) is the access management system for consistently managing resources across the {{site.data.keyword.Bluemix_notm}} platform. {{site.data.keyword.Bluemix_notm}} infrastructure and Cloud Foundry resources are not managed using Cloud IAM.
+The way that you manage access in {{site.data.keyword.Bluemix_notm}} depends on the type of resource that you want to assign access to. {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) is the access management system for consistently managing resources across the {{site.data.keyword.Bluemix_notm}} platform. {{site.data.keyword.Bluemix_notm}} infrastructure and Cloud Foundry resources are not managed by using Cloud IAM.
 These resource types have their own access management systems.
 If you have a combination of resource types, you manage each type separately.
-For assigning access to your infrastructure resources, you set permissions within your SoftLayer account.
-For assigning access to Cloud Foundry resources, use the Assign by using Cloud Foundry option in the Identity and Access section of the console.
+For [assigning access to your infrastructure resources](/docs/iam/infrastructureaccess.html#infrapermission), you set permissions within your SoftLayer account.
+For [assigning access to Cloud Foundry resources](/docs/iam/cfaccess.html#cfaccess), use the Assign by using Cloud Foundry option in the Identity and Access section of the console.

 ## Who has permission to manage access?